 Ty for the information

 We inherited a really neat chest of drawers from a Funeral home my husband worked at.
 It housed cosmetics and sat between the prep room and the dressing room for more than 30 years.
 I want to repurpose it as a jewelry chest for my daughter.
-It would like to strip the Formaldehyde build up and repaint it.
-Can I do this and have it be safe for her or is this a lost cause?

 Oh my goe.
 This is the worst advise ever.
 Amonia can eat throughthe finish and will turn the wood black.
 Amonia in any strength is used to ebonize wood (blacking wood).
 In earlier days they used the fumes of amonia to ebonize wood.
 Industrial strength amoniais actually iaed to strip certain varnishes and shellac.
 This advise from a cabinet maker and furnitue builder and rfinisher.